Yugyd/idiomatic-android-arch/README.md

 - docs: accompanying documentation for the project
 - gradle: everything related to gradle is the wrapper and libs directory
 - product: the project code base, here is all the functionality of the application
-- sample-app: project configuration of dependencies that a developer needs to develop a feature

 ## Stack template project